Recovery of Future Data via Convolution Nuclear Norm Minimization: Introduction

-That is, $\Omega$ is a set consisting of the locations of the observations in $\{M_t\}_{t=1}^{p}$, while the complement set of $\Omega$, denoted as $\Omega^\bot$, stores the locations of the future entries in $\{M_t\}_{t=p+1}^{p+q}$.
-With these notations, we turn to a more inclusive problem named \emph{tensor completion with arbitrary sampling} (TCAS). \begin{prob}[TCAS] Let $L_0\in\mathbb{R}^{m_1\times\cdots\times{}m_n}$ be the target tensor of interest.
-Suppose that we are given a subset of the entries in $L_0$ and a sampling set $\Omega\subset\{1,\cdots,m_1\}\times\cdots\times\{1,\cdots,m_n\}$ consisting of the locations of observed entries.
+That is, $\Omega$ is a set consisting of the locations of the observations in $\{\mathbf{M}_t\}_{t=1}^{p}$, while the complement set of $\Omega$, denoted as $\Omega^\bot$, stores the locations of the future entries in $\{\mathbf{M}_t\}_{t=p+1}^{p+h}$.
+With these notations, we turn to a more inclusive problem named \emph{tensor completion with arbitrary sampling} (TCAS). \begin{prob}[Tensor Completion with Arbitrary Sampling] Let $\mathbf{L}_0\in\mathbb{R}^{m_1\times\cdots\times{}m_n}$ be the target tensor of interest.
+Suppose that we are given a subset of the entries in $\mathbf{L}_0$ and a sampling set $\Omega\subset\{1,\cdots,m_1\}\times\cdots\times\{1,\cdots,m_n\}$ consisting of the locations of observed entries.
 The configuration of $\Omega$ is quite progressive, in a sense that the locations of the observed entries are allowed to be distributed \textbf{arbitrarily}.
-Can we restore the target tensor $L_0$?
-If so, under which conditions? \end{prob} In this way, Problem~\ref{pb:mtsf} is incorporated into the scope of \emph{tensor completion}, which is to fill in the missing entries of a partially observed tensor.
-Such a scenario has an immediate advantage; that is, it becomes straightforward to handle the difficult cases where the historical part $\{M_t\}_{t=1}^{p}$ itself is incomplete.
-This is because, regardless of whether the historical part is complete or not, the task always boils down to recovering $L_0$ from $\mathcal{P}_{\Omega}(L_0)$, where $\mathcal{P}_{\Omega}(\cdot)$ is the orthogonal projection onto the subspace of tensors supported on $\Omega$.
+Can we restore the target tensor $\mathbf{L}_0$?
+If so, under which conditions? \end{prob} In this way, Problem~\ref{pb:mtsf} is incorporated into the scope of \emph{tensor completion}~\cite{akshay:2013:nips,Yuan2016OnTC,liuxy:2020:tit,wangjl:2021:tip}, which is to fill in the missing entries of a partially observed tensor.
+Such a scenario has an immediate advantage; that is, it becomes straightforward to handle the difficult cases where the historical part $\{\mathbf{M}_t\}_{t=1}^{p}$ itself is incomplete.
+This is because, regardless of whether the historical part is complete or not, the task always boils down to recovering $\mathbf{L}_0$ from $\mathcal{P}_{\Omega}(\mathbf{L}_0)$, where $\mathcal{P}_{\Omega}(\cdot)$ is the orthogonal projection onto the subspace of tensors supported on $\Omega$.
+Moreover, to obtain an accurate answer to Question~\ref{ques:sc}, there is no much loss to consider instead Problem~\ref{pb:tc}: The success condition for solving TCAS is dominated by the worst configuration of $\Omega$, and, coincidentally, the sampling pattern of forecasting is typically the worst case, as we will confirm in Section~\ref{sec:exp:simu}.